 A theatre director has responsibility for the overall practical and creative interpretation of a dramatic script or musical score.

 Directors work closely with their creative and production teams, the performers and the producer to create a performance which connects with the audience.
-They therefore need to be able to coordinate effectively across a wide range of disciplines and with artistic vision.
+They therefore need to be able to coordinate effectively across a range of disciplines and with artistic vision.

 Most directors are usually employed on a freelance or fixed-term contract basis.
-They may also be employed as artistic or resident directors in repertory companies.
+They can be employed as artistic or resident directors in repertory companies.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.